Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Ice Cream Tower
+* name: a game about herding geese
-* description: Join Richard, Joey, Vivian and Shannon as they make a game about stacking ice cream scoops.
-Also watch as a controversy threatens to tear the MakeCode team apart.
+* description: Join Richard, Daryl, Joey, and Vivian as we work on Vivian's Traffic Jam game!
+It's about herding all your baby goslings to see the goal by using traffic cones.
+We implemented a new level in this stream, as well as adding some features if you complete a level.
+The geese are using a flocking algorithm called Boids.
-* youTubeId: gOFKqdKbGWk
+* youTubeId: HMcraHt86Gw
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/HMcraHt86Gw.jpg

+---

+* name: Haunted Home Ownership
+* description: Join Richard, Daryl, Shannon, Joey, and Vivian as they make a game about lawn maintenance and ghosts.
+This stream gives some examples of how to make signs and NPCs in tilemap games, as well as custom dialogs!
+* youTubeId: uIhsNahi8Q8
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/gOFKqdKbGWk.jpg
+* imageUrl: /static/advanced-stream/uIhsNahi8Q8.jpg

 ---